squito/squito.github.com/_posts/2013-06-19-profiling-bytebuffers.md

 Reading from an array of floats was the best, with the FloatBuffer & ByteBuffer coming in at 2x & 5x respectively.
 Getting these results was so easy, I started playing around with lots of others tasks, like taking the sum of the logs instead of the sum, or wrapping the ByteBuffers with a wrapper class to make them more Scala-friendly.
-Then I thought I could at least clean up the repitition of those ugly while loops by creating a common interface, and that's where I got myself into trouble.
+Then I thought I could at least clean up the repetition of those ugly while loops by creating a common interface, and that's where I got myself into trouble.

 ## Profiling Interfaces